lehar303/Hisaab/README.md

 ## Description

 Flutter application for Android.
-Tracks expense by reading transaction messages sent by bank.
+Tracks expenses by reading ONLY **transaction messages** sent by bank.

 Personalised Use Cases: